jesseDijkman1/meesterproef-1819/article-2.md

 > _**Jesse Dijkman**_

-You can test it out yourself by using [regexr.com](https://regexr.com/)
+You can test it out yourself by using [regexr.com](https://regexr.com/).
+Which is a tool I used throughout the minor I followed.

-### JavaScript functions

-Okay, we have discussed the basic syntax of regular expressions.
-But I haven't shown you how you can actually use them in JavaScript.
-There's list of functions you can use on

 ### Example

 Let's create an example that uses a regular expression and the function `replace()`.
 There are more functions where regular expressions can be used, you can find a list on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Working_with_regular_expressions).

 I'm going to make a function that can convert a string to CamelCase.
-For that I want to add a prototype function to the `String` constructor.
+What I want is to add a prototype function to the `String` constructor.
+So I can call it directly on a string, just like the `.toUpperCase()` function.

 ```js
 String.prototype.toCamelCase = function() {